okannako/minatestworld/README.md

 ### Run Docker
 - For PRIVKEY_PASS, we enter the value written in the password file in the file received by mail into quotation marks.
 For LIBP2P_PASS, we enter the password that we entered in the previous step when creating the Generation of libp2p Keypair.
+- yournodeip, enter the ip address of the system where your node is running.
 ```
 docker run --name mina -d \
 -p 8302:8302 \